U+1F549 Om Symbol

 This character is a Other Symbol and is commonly used, that is, in no specific script.

-The CLDR project labels this character “om” for use in screen reading software.
-It assigns additional tags, e.g. for search in emoji pickers: Hindu, om, religion.
+The CLDR project calls this character “om” for use in screen reading software.
+It assigns these additional labels, e.g. for search in emoji pickers: Hindu, religion.

 This character is designated as an emoji.
 It will be rendered as monochrome character on conforming platforms.
 To enable colorful emoji display, you can combine it with